magnetar-iiith/F3/README.md

 - `DH_data_loader.py` loads datasets into different data loaders while maintaining Data Heterogeneity setting
 - `healper.py` has helper functions to calculate and plot the results
 - `param.yml` sets parameters for the model

+## Citation
+@inproceedings{kanaparthy2023f3,
+  title={F3: Fair and Federated Face Attribute Classification with Heterogeneous Data}, author={Kanaparthy, Samhita and Padala, Manisha and Damle, Sankarshan and Sarvadevabhatla, Ravi Kiran and Gujar, Sujit}, booktitle={The 27th Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD)}, year={2023}
+}